 Once you have narrowed down an area, I would advise consulting with local real estate agents and local land developers.
 They will be very clued up on the legalities of building a log cabin in specific areas.

 Contact your relevant local agency to see what permits and regulations you need to adhere to.
-You will want to check for code restrictions, zoning, development restrictions, future development plans and other legal considerations.
+You will want to check for code restrictions, zoning, development restrictions, future development plans, and other legal considerations.

-After ascertaining that you can legally build on the land another big factor in considering where to purchase your piece of land is the land type, structural foundation and soil types.
+After ascertaining that you can legally build on the land another big factor in considering where to purchase your piece of land is the land type, structural foundation, and soil types.
 Factors such as slopes and soil conditions all play a big part in the suitability of the land you choose.
 I would also recommend contacting a local soil engineer to carry out a soil analysis so you can determine the quality of the soil.
 Your piece of land will also need to pass a percolation test.
 A percolation test determines the absorption rate of soil – for more information read foundations for log cabins.

-In a perfect world, you want an even, flat and well drained piece of land.
+In a perfect world, you want an even, flat, and well-drained piece of land.

-Consider the size of your piece of land and your properties boundaries, many countries have different laws on how close to your boundary you can build, bear this in mind and seek advice if you are unsure.
+Consider the size of your piece of land and your property’s boundaries, many countries have different laws on how close to your boundary you can build, bear this in mind and seek advice if you are unsure.